6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 Take the first session or two to check that you and the therapist seem to get along well and you like how they are approaching the work.

-If not, and you don’t think it’s just a matter of loosening up and getting to know each other a bit more, thank them for their time and find someone else.
+If the therapist or their framework doesn't seem like a good fit for you after a session or two , and you don’t think it’s just a matter of loosening up and getting to know each other a bit more, thank them for their time and find someone else.

 Use what you learned from this experience in terms of what matters to you in a couples therapist and their approach as you screen for your next therapist.

-3. One or both people do not actually want the therapy to work/improve the relationship.
+3. One or both people do not actually want the therapy to work/to improve the relationship.

-It might be that you still love and respect your partner but through therapy realise that even if the changes you were looking for are made, the relationship has still reached its natural end.
+Sometimes couples have left it for years before trying couples therapy, and sometimes it truly is too late — the energy and willingness required to resurrect a loving relationship isn't there anymore.
+Or it might be that you still care for and respect your partner but realise that even if the changes you were looking for are made, the relationship has still reached its natural end.

 Couples often feel obligated to stay together through societal messages that separating is a ‘failure’, or that parents must stay together at all costs for their children, or other social pressures.
-This can mean that couples seek out therapy because they think they should, or they need to be able to say to others that they went.
+This can mean that couples seek out therapy because they think they should, or they need to be able to say to others that they went and they tried.

 External motivation like this does not usually work.
 There needs to be an intrinsic reason why you truly want this relationship to work with this particular person.
 At the very minimum, you need to want to feel in love with your partner again.